U-GHOST/Investments-Vault/README.md

-# Investments-Vault
+# Investments Vault
-A simple insight to my personal investment ideas.
+* A simple insight to my personal investment ideas.
+---